17 Best Vegetable Bouillon Substitutes For Maximum Flavor

 What can I use instead of better than bouillon vegetable base?

-A cup of broth, homemade bouillon powder, or broth cubes is a good idea.
-Depending on your taste, a little bit of onion or garlic powder could also add that extra zest.
+You can use store-bought or homemade vegetable broth, homemade bouillon powder, or bouillon paste.
+Depending on your taste, a little bit of onion or garlic powder could also add that extra zing.

 Can you use vegetable stock instead of bouillon?